-Pamela Gubuan Chief Compliance Officer
+Pamela Gubuan Chief Operating Officer

 Pamela Gubuan joined The Child Center of NY in May 2016, overseeing compliance and risk management.
 Prior to joining The Child Center, Pam served as Vice President, Compliance Officer of Phoenix House and previously served as the organization’s Internal Audit Director.
 Pam holds a bachelor of science in business administration with a concentration in accounting from Washington University in St. Louis.
 She is licensed as a Certified Internal Auditor in the State of New York and has a National Certification in Healthcare Compliance.

 Diana Morozov joined The Child Center of NY in 2015 after spending more than two decades in the fiscal department of FEGS Health & Human Services.
 Diana began her work at FEGS as a Budget and Billing Analyst and was progressively promoted to positions of increasing responsibility, culminating in an 11-year tenure as Vice President, Financial Analysis.
 Diana holds a bachelor’s in industrial management and planning/mathematical models and attended a professional studies program at New York University in the area of management planning control and effective budgeting.